Sherbrooke Falls Walking Track

-Sherbrooke Falls, one of the most popular walks in the Dandenong Ranges and one of the closest waterfalls to Melbourne.
-The falls are not huge by any means and are best seen after heavy rains, it is the ‘journey, not just the destination’.
-The walk is very pretty and easy to do, involving some steps when crossing over the bridge by the falls.
+Sherbrooke Falls, one of the most popular bushwalks in the Dandenong Ranges and one of the closest waterfalls to Melbourne.
+The falls are not huge (more of a cascade or trickle in the summer months) and are best seen after heavy rains, it is the ‘journey, not just the destination’.
+The walk is very pretty and easy to hike, involving some steps when crossing over the bridge by the falls.
 The Sherbrooke Forest is quite a large area with a number of access points.

 Olinda Falls is another pretty spot to visit with two viewing areas.
 Another walk to tick off your list!

 Notes for Sherbrooke Falls Walk:

 - Possible to push baby prams, though some steps to negotiate at the falls.
 Be aware that it is in not pram friendly all the way – refer to the notes and images.

 - Picnic Tables and BBQ’s at Sherbrooke Picnic ground

 - Parking at Sherbrooke Picnic Ground

 Get Directions to Sherbrooke Picnic Ground and the start of the walk.